huss-osman/linux-fundamentals/linux/fundamentals/data-redirection.md

 # Data Redirection and Pipes

 ## Overview

-Linux allows command output and input to be redirected between files and programs.
+**Linux** allows command output and input to be redirected between files and programs, enabling flexible control over how **data flows** through the system.
+Instead of simply printing results to the screen, commands can send output to files, receive input from files, or pass data directly into other commands.

-This makes it possible to build powerful command-line workflows.
+This capability makes it possible to build powerful **command-line workflows** using **redirection** and **pipelines**, forming the foundation for automation, log processing, and efficient text manipulation.

 ---